 Please take this opportunity to get introduced to the 3rd prize winner of Triple Bridge Waterfront competition - Pablo Rodriguez Parada from Germany!

-Pablo Rodriguez Parada from Germany
+Pablo Rodriguez Parada

 I am a 28 year old architect from Spain and live here in Berlin.
 I have worked in various offices here in Germany as well as in Spain over the last several years.
 Since quitting my job last month, I have taken a break to pursue other projects.
 Submitting my work to this contest is the result of my first attempts during this break.

 As an architect, Berlin is a great source of inspiration for me.
 As the quality of life and the level of culture here is so high, one is always exposed to the clash of cultures that keeps you learning and awake.
 I normally get around by bike and public transport, which is actually not possible in many cities.
 This convenience makes the idea of remaining here and opening my own Architectural practice in a future much more inviting.